Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/03) How to Load a Fragment.md

-# Adding a fragment to an activity
+# How to load a Fragment
 Usually, a fragment contributes a portion of the UI to the host activity, which is embedded as part of the activity's overall view hierarchy.
 There are two ways ou can add a fragment to the activity layout.

 Note the system require a unique identifier that the system can use to restore the fragment if the activity is restatred.
 There are two ways to provide an id